 Snow and rain

-Make sure to keep the caravan’s air vents clear of snow build up in blizzard conditions and never block them to reduce draughts.
+Make sure to keep the caravan’s air vents clear of snow build-up in blizzard conditions and never block them to reduce draughts.

-In cold weather add some salt to the waste water container to prevent the waste water from freezing
+In cold weather add some salt to the wastewater container to prevent the waste water from freezing

 Draining down

-Before leaving for home don’t forget to drain down the hot water tank and the inboard tank to prevent the water in them from freezing.
+Before leaving for home don’t forget to drain down the hot water tank and the onboard tank to prevent the water in them from freezing.
 And leave all taps slightly open so that if the residual water in the pipes freezes the air can escape as the ice expands.

-Bad weather can strike at any time, that’s why provide cover for when your caravan is out on the the road and also when it’s stored away.
+Bad weather can strike at any time, that’s why provide cover for when your caravan is out on the road and also when it’s stored away.
 We also cover storm, flood and accidental damage which means that you’re insured whatever the weather.
-Find out more about our tourer caravan insurance policy.
+Find out more about our touring caravan insurance policy.

 Before you turn in fill your kettle or pan with water incase your water is frozen overnight so you can have a warm cuppa during the night or early next morning to start the day.If it’s forecast windy during your stay find the direction and have your entrance to the caravan opposit to the wind so it’s easy to open and close the door.